home-assistant/home-assistant.io/source/_integrations/vacuum.mqtt.markdown

   required: false
   type: string
 state_topic:
-  description: The MQTT topic subscribed to receive state messages from the vacuum.
-State topic is extracting JSON if no `value_template` is defined.
+  description: "The MQTT topic subscribed to receive state messages from the vacuum.
+Messages received on the `state_topic` must be a valid JSON dictionary, with a mandatory `state` key and optionally `battery_level` and `fan_speed` keys as shown in the [example](#state-mqtt-protocol)."
   required: false
   type: string
 supported_features: